 Electronic Bond Execution Process

-- Transmitting an electronic bond with digital signatures using secure messaging technology; and
+- Transmitting an electronic bond with digital signatures and other legal attributes or documents using secure messaging technology.

-- Executing a bond electronically through a web based bond clearinghouse or “virtual signing room.”
+- Executing a bond electronically through a token-based authentication system.

 Checklist of Required Characteristics